HealthCatalyst/Fabric.Cashmere/guides/contribution-guide.md

 1. You may need to run `npm run build` before you start, especially if it's your first time running Cashmere.
 2. Run `npm start`.
 This will fire up the user guide website, and rebuild/reload when changes are made to the user guide site or the Cashmere library.
+3. To run locally in BrowserStack, run `npm run start-bs` and start up your local testing in BrowserStack.
+Enter bs-local.com:4200 as your url.

 ### Code Documentation